-The S-TRUST Sign-it Viewer is a software component for displaying signed data or data to be signed according to the signature law §17 paragraph 2.
-The

-S-TRUST Sign-it Viewer is able to display TIFF documents following the Adobe TIFF specification, PDF documents that follow the PDF 1.6 document format as well as documents that contain ASCII characters.
-If the user decides to sign the document that is currently displayed with the S-TRUST Sign-it Viewer, he can start the process of electronic signature creation using the S-TRUST Sign-it Viewer as an indirect interface to that functionality provided by the S-TRUST Sign-it Security Environment Manager.
+The OPENLiMiT SignCubes Viewer is a software component for displaying signed data or data to be signed according to the signature law §17 paragraph 2.
+The OPENLiMiT SignCubes Viewer is able to display TIFF documents following the Adobe TIFF specification, PDF documents that follow the PDF 1.6 document format as well as documents that contain ASCII characters.
+If the user decides to sign the document that is currently displayed with the OPENLiMiT SignCubes Viewer, he can start the process of electronic signature creation using the OPENLiMiT SignCubes Viewer as an indirect interface to that functionality provided by the OPENLiMiT SignCubes Security Environment Manager.

-The S-TRUST Sign-it Security Environment Manager provides the following functionality that may be accessed in parts or completely through the use of the S-TRUST Sign-it Job API:
+The OPENLiMiT SignCubes Security Environment Manager provides the following functionality that may be accessed in parts or completely through the use of the OPENLiMiT SignCubes SDK:

-- Computation of hash values using the SHA-1, SHA-256, SHA-384, SHA-512 and RIPEMD 160 algorithms. - Creation of electronic signatures using a smart card and a secure pin entry device. - Timestamp processing during the process of electronic signature creation. - Support for attribute certificates in the process of electronic signature creation. - Support for OCSP processing during the electronic signature creation. - Electronic signature verification including OCSP and CRL processing as well as timestamp processing.
-The use of attribute certificates is supported. - API's for applications/product parts that want to use the provided functionality. - Ensuring the integrity and correctness of the SignCubes base components installed on the users computer. - Providing graphical interfaces in the process of signature creation, verification and product configuration
+- Computation of hash values using the SHA-1, SHA-256, SHA-384, SHA-512 and RIPEMD-160 algorithms. - Creation of electronic signatures using a smart card and a secure pin entry device (smart card reader). - Timestamp processing during the process of electronic signature creation. - Support for attribute certificates in the process of electronic signature creation. - Support for OCSP processing during the electronic signature creation. - Electronic signature verification including OCSP and CRL processing as well as timestamp processing.
+The use of attribute certificates is supported. - API's for applications/product parts that want to use the provided functionality. - Ensuring the integrity and correctness of the OPENLiMiT SignCubes base components installed on the user's computer. - Providing graphical interfaces in the process of signature creation, verification and product configuration